bcairns/silverstripe-htmleditorfolder/README.md

 In addition to setting the upload destination, this module will also select this as the default folder for the "From CMS" tab.

+Combining this with UploadField's `setFolderName()` and `setDisplayFolderName()` allows for excellent control of default file locations.

 ## Usage

 After installing the module, pages can define a `getHtmlEditorFolder()` method: